LeNikota/balanced_binary_search_tree/README.md

 - Rebalances the tree by rebuilding it using the current nodes in an in-order traversal.
 - Note: This method modifies the tree structure.

----

-This documentation provides an overview of the `Tree` class and its available methods.
-For detailed usage and examples, please refer to the code comments and specific use cases.